intmus/inttheory22-23/_10-intro-part-writing/a2-voiceleadingerrors.md

 ## Class Discussion

-When voiceleading, it is important o consider which pitches are required for the chord, and which are doubled more often.
+When writing parts, it is important to consider which pitches are required for the chord, and which are doubled more often.

-- It is ok to omit the fifth of a chord, especially to allow for smooth voiceleading and to prevent errors.
+- It is ok to omit the fifth of a chord, especially to allow for smooth voice leading and to prevent errors.

 - You cannot omit the third or the seventh of a chord, because they are necessary in defining a chord.